bcusack91/BallWithGravity/README.md

 #Ball With Gravity

-<b>Title of the project:</b> Ball With Gravity
+<b>Title of the project:</b> Ball With Gravity <br>
 <b>Description of the project:</b> In this project, I added a gravitational component to the bouncing ball simulation.
-To do this, I caused the ball to lose 10% of the magnitude of its vertical and horizontal momentum every time it hit a wall.
+To do this, I caused the ball to lose 10% of the magnitude of its vertical and horizontal momentum every time it hit a wall. <br>
 <b>Roadmap of future improvements:</b> This ball with gravity project could be the beginning of a much larger physics simulator that could be used to demonstrate to students the trajectory of a ball.
 We could add in options to change the gravitational constant, momentum lost upon colliding with the wall, and a tracker of kinetic and potential energy.
 A play/pause button would also be quite helpful.

 License information: Copyright <2021> <MIT/Brendan Cusack>